Jhamm1/Front-end_aa_automationService/README.md

-# Just Eat Technical Test
+# Front-end as an automation service
 This markdown file provides answers to the technical questions as per the technical spec.

 ### Install dependencies